andresgomezfrr/normalizer/docs/configuration/metrics.md

 toc: true
 ---

-The Normalizer service uses the [Dropwizard Metrics](http://metrics.dropwizard.io/) to build his metrics, by default it sends JVM metrics but you can register new metrics that will be exported too.
+The Normalizer service uses the [Wizzie Metrics Library](https://github.com/wizzie-io/metrics-library) to build his metrics, by default it sends JVM metrics but you can register new metrics that will be exported too.

 ## Properties